 Because your advertising budget is vital to the success of your business, you may be wondering which section gets the most attention though?
 The 3-Pack is the clear winner.
 Why?
 It is consistently noticed more often when it comes to local searches.
 Google ads fall behind both the 3-Pack and the top 10 organic results because people don’t find paid ads to be trustworthy or relevant in search engine results.

 A study by Search Engine Watch (link: https://searchenginewatch.com/sew/opinion/2423578/google-local-pack-is-233-percent-more-important) found that 68% of searchers prefer the local 3-Pack, 27 percent prefer the organic results below the 3-Pack, and only 10 percent trust paid search results.
-As you can see, if only one of 3 spots available garners 68% of all searcher’s trust, the 3 pack is an absolute must.
+As you can see, if only one of 3 spots available garners 68% of all searcher’s trust, using Local SEO to get in the 3 pack is an absolute must.

 Also, paid search results often provide little return on investment because the average cost per click is very high and growing every year, with some popular keyword-clicks costing as much as $50 or more.
 Also, companies that use AdWords see a very low click-through rate of 2% or less according to WordStream.
 Even if you manage to get a decent number of clicks, the average conversion is dismal at 2-3% on the high end.
 That means you would need about 100 clicks to get just 2-3 phone calls.
 Not very appealing right?